Download the free PDF version of this blog

 The CBH Group is Australia’s largest cooperative and a leader in the grain industry, with operations spanning the entire value chain—from fertilizers to grain storage, handling, transport, marketing, and processing.
 As a key player in Australia's agricultural economy, CBH operates up to 130 regional grain terminals across the Wheatbelt region, where grains are stored post-harvest.

-Birds damaging tarps covering grain stockpiles during harvest is a significant issue for CBH and other grain handling companies, particularly on Australia's east coast.
-These birds chew through the tarps, accessing the grain beneath and causing substantial damage and loss.
+Birds damaging tarps covering grain stockpiles during harvest is a significant issue Birds chew through the tarps, accessing the grain beneath and causing substantial damage and loss.
+Regular and effective grain monitoring, in such an industry, is much needed.

-To address this problem, CBH experimented with drones equipped with speaker systems that play pre-programmed sounds to deter birds from the grain stockpiles.
+To address this problem, CBH experimented by using drones with speakers that play pre-programmed sounds to deter birds from the grain stockpiles.
 Initially, the drones were operated manually by pilots to test the effectiveness of this approach.

 Sensorem’s Drone Dock Deployment Approach

 With the introduction of docks, Sensorem saw an opportunity to enhance CBH’s operations.
-The drone-in-a-box solution, capable of autonomous operations without on-site personnel, promised to deter birds more efficiently and improve overall operational speed.
+The drone-in-a-box solution, capable of autonomous operations without on-site personnel, promised more efficient bird deterrence and improved overall operational speed.
+Bird-proofing using docked drones in agriculture protects the grain sites.

 While purchasing a drone and dock is straightforward, operating BVLOS requires additional equipment.
 Sensorem's mechanical and mechatronics team designed a robust, semi-permanent communications cabinet that could be moved as needed.
 This cabinet transmitted real-time data to the remote operations center, ensuring seamless communication.